CBIIT/NBIA-TCIA/README.md

    *	NBIA Data Retriever installed
      - Download test data
 ## 2.0 Install NBIA-Docker

 All of the prerequisites from the previous section must already be on the system.

-The NBIA-TCIA codebase (commit 9b7b1f7) has been upgraded to Angular v17.
-Compile it with Java 8.
+The NBIA-TCIA codebase (commit 9b7b1f7) was upgraded to Angular v17 and compiled with Java 8.
 1. From the subfolder {LOCAL_NBIA_TCIA_FOLDER}/software/build, run

        ant dist